Venon282/Expert-Advisor-Toolkit/README.md

 ### TPBuy

 #### Description :
+This function calculates the take profit buy price for a given ask price and a given take profit value.

 #### Parameters :
+@param ask: double - The ask price of the symbol.

+@param TP: long - The take profit value in points.

 #### Return :
+@return double - Returns the take profit buy price.

 ### TPSell

 #### Description :
+This function calculates the take profit sell price for a given bid price and a given take profit value.

 #### Parameters :
+@param bid: double - The bid price of the symbol.

+@param TP: long - The take profit value in points.

 #### Return :
+@return double - Returns the take profit sell price.

 ### TradeDays

 #### Description :
+This function tells us if we can trade today.

 #### Parameters :
+@param monday: bool - Specifies if Monday is a valid trading day.

+@param tuesday: bool - Specifies if Tuesday is a valid trading day.

+@param wednesday: bool - Specifies if Wednesday is a valid trading day.

+@param thursday: bool - Specifies if Thursday is a valid trading day.

+@param friday: bool - Specifies if Friday is a valid trading day.

 #### Return :
+@return bool - Returns true if the specified day of the week is a valid trading day, false otherwise.

 ### TradeHours